-A bit of an unusual post today because… when you’re too late in the season to share a chocolate egg recipe, you make shimmery chocolate dragon eggs instead ;)
+This was a bit of an unusual post for me last year because… when you’re too late in the season to share a chocolate egg recipe, you make shimmery chocolate dragon eggs instead ;)

 The idea for these actually came from Instagram..
-I was browsing the other day and found myself looking at what I thought for a moment was a chocolate dragon egg, but what turned out to be a candle! :D Delicious, right?!
+I was browsing one day and found myself looking at what I thought for a moment was a chocolate dragon egg, but what turned out to be a candle… delicious, right?!

 Nonetheless it left me wanting a chocolate dragon egg.
 A quick internet search confirmed you can indeed get giant chocolate egg molds that looked like dragon eggs… plus some pretty edible shimmery dust for extra sparkle and I was in business!

 Now hopefully you’ve got some kind of a Game of Thrones party to bring these to… ;) Otherwise, this recipe can be a starting point for all kinds of golden chocolate eggs, shimmery chocolates, and other “glittery” dessert decorations.